better-internet/radworks-grants/governance/README.md

 These are the votes on milestone or completed work (this will disperse the remaining 60% of grant funds to the grantee)

 We will try to vote on these on a rolling basis as work is completed.

+### Invoice approvals
+These are the votes to approve remunerations to committee members for their work.

+We will vote on these on a monthly basis, typically around the end of each month.

+> Note: approvals must not be made unless committee members clearly note each line item of work.
+Please see the template in `/template.md` for how to do this.

 ## FAQs